alipolatli/some-rabbitmq/README.md

 First look at RabbitMQ and its experiments and project.
-It remains as a legacy.
+It stands as a legacy.